 There are only certain situations under which you can enroll in a Medicare Part D plan, such as turning 65 or going onto Part B of Medicare for the first time.
 In both of those cases, you can enroll three months before or three months after the month that your Part B coverage begins.
 You can also enroll or change plans each year during the Annual Election Period (AEP).
 That period runs from October 15 through December 7.
 AEP restrictions apply to Part D or Medicare Advantage plans only.
 With your Medigap plan, you can make changes to your plan any time of year.

 There are a lot of prescription drug plans to choose from, and you don’t want to shop on premium alone.
-If you need a standalone Part D prescription drug plan, we recommend you call Medicare directly at 1-800-MEDICARE (633-4227).
-You can also visit them at http://medicare.gov.
+If you need a standalone Part D prescription drug plan, you can find a plan on our website.
+You can enter your current drugs to see what your total out of pocket costs will be.

-We are also available to help you choose a drug plan.
+We are also available to help you compare options and choose a drug plan over the phone.
 Call us today at 1-888-228-6119.
 We can compare your drugs and show you the options available.

 I recommend going with a company with a high star rating from Medicare.
-These rating come from the customers themselves.
-A company with a 3.5-star rating or higher, such as Silverscript or Humana, generally do a better job with customer service and claims.
+These ratings come from other customers like you.
+A company with a 3.5-star rating or higher, such as Wellcare, Silverscript, or Humana, generally does a better job with customer service and claims.